fieldtrip/website/tutorial/layout.md

 ### Using a template layout

 Since MEG sensors are in generally fixed in a rigid helmet inside the dewar, and since the arrangement of sensors is the same for all MEG systemsof the same type (e.g. CTT275, Neuromag306), it is not common to construct individual-subject MEG layouts.
-Instead, most people will simply use one of the [template layout files](/template/layout).
+Instead, most people will simply use one of the [template layouts](/template/layout).

-For future OPM-based MEG systems it is more likely that MEG sensor layouts will differ from one subject to another subject.
+For future [OPM-based MEG systems](https://dx.doi.org/10.1038/nature26147) it is more likely that MEG sensor layouts will differ from one subject to another subject.
 Constructing 2D layouts for OPM based systems can be done similar to the way that they are constructed for EEG systems.
 If you have the 3D description of the MEG sensors, you can also specify that as `cfg.grad` into **[ft_prepare_layout](/reference/ft_prepare_layout)** to make a 3D layout.

 ### Creating a layout from sensor positions

-Customized MEG layouts can be useful when you want to avoid the distortion due to the projection of sensors in 3D space.
-For example if you present auditory stimuli to both ears and want to look at the symmetry of the AEF responses, you can use the following code to make a layout from the left and right.
+Customized MEG layouts can be useful to avoid the distortion due to the projection of sensors in 3D space.
+For example if you present auditory stimuli to both ears and want to compare the AEF responses on the left and right, you can use the following code to make a layout.

     grad = ft_read_sens('Subject01.ds', 'senstype', 'meg');